 And we believe that their prayers are just as powerful now that they are in heaven—even more powerful—than they were when they were here on earth.
 We are essentially saying to them, “We have problems down here.
 You know what it’s like, because you’ve been here.
 Please, pray for us!”

 Add to that Mary’s unique perspective on the life of Jesus.
 Imagine the incredible insights we can gain by praying to her!
 Too often we squeeze the humanity out of our spiritual perspectives and exercises.
 Mary was a woman, a wife, a mother, a human—and the mother of Jesus.
 She laughed and cried, made dinner, changed diapers, and suffered anguish we will never know.
-If Mary invited you to lunch, what would you ask her?

-A mother has a unique perspective.
 Nobody sees the life of a child the way that child’s mother does—not even the father.
 This is Mary’s perspective of Jesus’ life.

 Mary has a unique perspective.
 It seems that every genuine Christian, not just Catholics, should be interested in that perspective—and not just interested, but fascinated.